-- (a) Application for public funds approval shall be made at the time of application under SBE RuleSections 2223 et seq.
-An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary. - (c) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE RuleSection 2223 et seq.
-To the extent possible, these procedures shall occur simultaneously.
+(a) Application for public funds approval shall be made at the time of application under SBE RuleSections 22243 et seq.
+An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary.

+(b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary.